The Path of Love: A Transformative Journey to Your True Self

 Emilio

 Emilio facilitates the Journey to Essence retreat series at Mandali.
 Each retreat focuses on a different ‘Latif’, a subtle energy center in the body, associated with specific qualities of being and deeper spiritual states.
-The next in the series is this December 7-12, 2024, The Black Latifa: Exploring Inner Peace and Personal Power.
+The next in the series is this March 23 ~ 28, 2025, The Red Latifa: Unleashing Strength and Courage

 Who Am I? : The Life-Changing experience of the Enlightenment Intensive